wallyatgithub/h2loadrunner/README.md

   Thanks to libEv (w/ epoll/poll/kqueue), like h2load, h2loadrunner can generate a very large amount of load with multi-core.

-  Besides, h2loadrunner supports powerful features that are not present h2load:
+  Besides, h2loadrunner supports powerful features that are not present in h2load:

   1. Variable support in URI and message body.